 This slide triggered two main threads of thought in me.

-At first, I was thinking back to a course I have been running with Llewellyn Falco, where we would find problems through exploratory testing, and then take those problems as insights to turn into unit tests.
+At first, I was thinking back to a course I have been running, where we would find problems through exploratory testing, and then take those problems as insights to turn into unit tests.
 The times we've run the course, we have needed to introduce seams to get to test on the scale of unit tests, even refactor heavily but all of it has made me a bigger believer of the idea that we all too often try to test with automation as we test manually, and as an end result of that we end up with hard to maintain tests.

 Second, I was thinking back to work and the amount and focus on test automation on system level.
 I've already been realizing my look at testing through all the layers is a unique one for a tester here (or quality engineer, as we like to call them) and the strive to find the smallest possible scale to test in isn't yet a shared value.